mikaells/RibDif/README.md

 chmod 755 rRNA_counter/*

-#silence the parallel citation message
+#silence the parallel citation message (and do with the message what you wish)

 parallel --citation